Yago/yago.github.io/content/index.md

-/*
+---
-Title: Accueil
+title: Accueil
-Description: This description will go in the meta description tag */
+layout: homepage.swig
+---

-I'm a **rainbow coder** who focuses on modular, performant and maintainable web development.
+Ahoy there !
+I'm Yann, a french speaking web adventurer who *designs* and `code`.
+I'm focused on modular and performant development.